Contents

 Request body

-• file: contains the audio file to transcript.
+The content type of the posted data should be multipart/form-data.
+It should contain at least one file of name file with the audio file to transcript.
 The supported file formats are: mp3, m4a, mp4, wav and opus.
 The maximum file size is 50 MBytes.
 The maximum supported duration is 2 hours.

-The input ISO language code.
+The special value auto indicates that the language is automatically detected on the first 30 seconds of audio.
+Otherwise it is an ISO language code.
 The following languages are available: af, am, ar, as, az, ba, be, bg, bn, bo, br, bs, ca, cs, cy, da, de, el, en, es, et, eu, fa, fi, fo, fr, gl, gu, ha, haw, he, hi, hr, ht, hu, hy, id, is, it, ja, jw, ka, kk, km, kn, ko, la, lb, ln, lo, lt, lv, mg, mi, mk, ml, mn, mr, ms, mt, my, ne, nl, nn, no, oc, pa, pl, ps, pt, ro, ru, sa, sd, si, sk, sl, sn, so, sq, sr, su, sv, sw, ta, te, tg, th, tk, tl, tr, tt, uk, ur, uz, vi, yi, yo, yue, zh.

 Answer (JSON)